skycoin/skycoin/README.md

 - Miners sell Bitcoins to pay equipment and electricity costs, driving down the price of Bitcoin.
 Every Bitcoin holder pays the cost of mining.

 Skycoin was designed to eliminate mining completely and eliminate the problems it creates
-- Skycoin replaces reliance on miners with reliance on mathematics.
+- Skycoin replaces reliance on miners with reliance on mathematics
 - Skycoin is more secure because it does not rely upon the good will of miners
 - Skycoin transactions will be cheaper because there are no mining costs passed on to users
 - Skycoin transactions are not subject to 51% attacks by mining cartels